-Results for the 2010 baseflow survey are briefly summarized and compared with 1990 reference baseflow conditions.
+Results for the 2012 baseflow survey are briefly summarized and compared with 1990 reference baseflow conditions.
 All four streams were "wetter" than the 1990 reference baseflow conditions.
-There was more precipitation in water year 2010, 27.46 inches, than the average year, 21.43 inches (Figure 1).
-This water year is the first year of above average rainfall after three years of below average rainfall.
+There was less precipitation in water year 2012, 13.94 inches, than the average year, 21.39 inches (Figure 1).
+This water year followed an above average rainfall year in 2011.
+Despite the below average rainfall which was nearly equivalent to 1990 (13.1 inches), all four streams were still "wetter" than 1990.

-&lt;sup>2 Specific conductance measures the ability of water to conduct electrical current and is a relative measure of the amount of dissolved solids in water.
+2 Specific conductance measures the ability of water to conduct electrical current and is a relative measure of the amount of dissolved solids in water.